 - severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.

-- The senior associate dean of academic affairs will assemble an Appeals Committee, consisting of at least two members of the Academic Affairs Council and one member of the faculty.
-The senior associate dean of academic affairs will serve as the chair of the Appeals Committee.
+- The associate dean of academic affairs will assemble an Appeals Committee, consisting of at least two members of the Academic Affairs Council and one member of the faculty.
+The associate dean of academic affairs will serve as the chair of the Appeals Committee.
 The Appeals Committee has the authority to affirm or reverse the decision to suspend the student.

 - The student may be assisted during the hearing by an advisor of choice from among current full-time students, faculty, administration or staff, but may not be assisted during the hearing by anyone else.
 The selected individual may function in an advisory capacity only.
-He or she may not actively participate in the appeals hearing.
+They may not actively participate in the appeals hearing.
 If the student has documentation from an authoritative source, the committee will review that material as well.

 - Within 24 hours following the appeals hearing, the committee’s decision will be communicated in writing to the student, student’s advisor, registrar, the vice president of academic affairs/dean of the faculty and the vice president of student affairs.
 The decision of the Appeals Committee is permanent and final.

-To request reinstatement following a suspension, students must submit a written an application for re-enrollment to the senior associate dean of academic affairs.
+To request reinstatement following a suspension, students must submit a written an application for re-enrollment to the associate dean of academic affairs.
 In order to be considered for re-enrollment following an academic suspension, a student must provide evidence that he/she is prepared for the rigors of post-secondary education and has addressed whatever difficulties contributed to a poor academic performance.
 This may include letters of recommendation from employers, counselors, or medical professionals.
 Suspended students are highly encouraged to complete and earn grades of C or better in at least 6 credits of college-level work at another college.